UPS Airlines: 2014–present: Worldwide Services

 In 2014, in line with UPS delivery vehicles, UPS Airlines phased in a revised version of its "Worldwide Services" livery, removing the subtitle "Synchronizing the world of commerce" from the fuselage.
 The UPS emblem and gold body stripe painted brighter, with the gradient shading removed from the emblem.
 Along with aircraft entering service, the livery was phased into the airline fleet as aircraft underwent repainting for maintenance, with Dean Baldwin Painting at Grissom Aeroplex in Peru, Indiana (a 40-minute flight from Worldport) updating the exteriors.

 Operations

 Hot-spare program

-As a safeguard against failure of service resulting from weather, mechanical failure, or any unexpected reasons, for most of its existence, UPS Airlines has operated a "hot-spare" contingency program.
-Similar in intent to the scrambling of military aircraft, the hot-spare program is designed for a flight crew to takeoff with an empty aircraft within 30 minutes of a request for service.
-At any given time, 14 different aircraft are designated at 7 UPS Airlines hubs, equalizing flight distance and time between locations.
-Four of the six aircraft types flown by the airline are used for hot-spare service (excluding the 747-400 and 747-8).

-To ensure that an aircraft can be flight-ready within 30 minutes, hot-spare aircraft are preflighted and fueled ahead of time.
-In 2014, UPS launched 275 hot spares in total, allowing 1.5 million packages to make service on time, making almost $32 million in revenue.
+For much of its operating history, UPS Airlines has maintained a "hot-spare" contingency program to mitigate service disruptions caused by weather or mechanical issues.
+Similar in concept to the scrambling of military aircraft, the program allows a flight crew to depart with an empty aircraft within 30 minutes.
+At any given time, 14 aircraft are designated as hot spares across seven hubs, with all aircraft types except the Boeing 747 participating.
+Hot-spare aircraft are preflighted and fueled in advance.
+In 2014, UPS launched 275 hot-spare flights, keeping approximately 1.5 million packages on schedule and generating nearly $32 million in revenue.